Primarily, there are three types of valve positioners.

-receive a pneumatic signal (typically 3-15) from a controller.
-The output from the positioner is a pneumatic signal, send it to the valve actuator.
+It receive a pneumatic signal (typically 3-15) from either a pneumatic controller or a I/P converter (in case of electronic controller).
+The output from the positioner is also a pneumatic signal, send it to the valve actuator.

 - Easily repairable.